day 2—arch-itecture at its finest

 Rather than returning to Big Bend Campground, we decided to find a more remote spot for the night.
 Driving out of town, we turned onto Behind the Rocks Road, a rugged dirt path that led us deep into the quiet desert.
 The stars began to emerge as we pulled off into spot 7, far from any other campers, and completely free, but with a cost: no services.

-The stillness out there was absolute.
-We stepped out into the cold night air and tilted our heads back to take in the sky.
-Without any light pollution, the stars were breathtaking—dazzling pinpricks of light scattered across the vast blackness.
+The absolute stillness outside was palpable.
+Stepping out into the cold night air, we tilted our heads back to gaze at the sky.
+Without any light pollution, the stars shone as dazzling pinpricks of light scattered across the vast expanse of blackness.

 If today felt like this, what would tomorrow bring?
 I wondered.